Glamorous Places in Palm Springs

 Located on 20th Avenue, Palm Springs Windmill Tours provides visitors with a windmill farm tour led by professional guides.
 The tour educates people about windmills and the process of using wind as a source of energy.
 Visitors learn about their history and can take fun photos outdoors.

 The outdoor exhibits give further information regarding the history of wind power and windmills.
 The first windmill in Palm Springs was built in 1982.
 Today, there are over 4,000 windmills spread over 70 square miles in the Palm Springs area.
 If you’re not used to seeing them in your home town, they’re magnificent!

 Palm Springs Air Museum

 The Palm Springs Air Museum is located on North Gene Autry Trail on the northeast side of the Palm Springs International Airport.
 The museum’s goal is to educate and demonstrate the role of World War II warplanes and pilots.

-The museum contains one of the world’s largest collections of World War II combat aircrafts.
-They also have a tremendous amount of aviation memorabilia, artifacts and artwork.
-On property, guests can visit three hangars, a gift shop and a theater.
+The museum contains one of the world’s largest collections of World War II combat aircraft.
+They also have a tremendous amount of aviation memorabilia, artifacts, and artwork.
+On property, guests can visit three hangars, a gift shop, and a theater.
 It can even be rented out for private parties and special events.

 Palm Springs Tramway